real-logic/simple-binary-encoding/README.md

 For the latest version information and changes see the [Change Log](https://github.com/real-logic/simple-binary-encoding/wiki/Change-Log) with **downloads** at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Csbe).

-This SBE implementation is designed with work very efficiently with the [Aeron](https://github.com/real-logic/Aeron) messaging system for low-latency and high-throughput communications.
-SBE has a dependency on [Agrona](https://github.com/real-logic/Agrona) for its buffer implementations.
+The Java and C++ SBE implementations are designed with work very efficiently with the [Aeron](https://github.com/real-logic/Aeron) messaging system for low-latency and high-throughput communications.
+The Java SBE implementation has a dependency on [Agrona](https://github.com/real-logic/Agrona) for its buffer implementations.

 License (See LICENSE file for full license)
 -------------------------------------------
 Copyright 2014 - 2017 Real Logic Limited
+Copyright 2017 MarketFactory Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.